Perrys Lookdown to Blue Gum Forest Walking Track

 Dockers Lookout

-From the Dockers Lookout, you can actually see the first glimpses of the Blue Gum Forest at the bottom of the valley.
+From here, you can catch your first glimpses of the Blue Gum Forest at the bottom of the valley.

 Blue Gum Forest

-From the two lookouts, the track gradually zigzags its way down into the valley, heading towards the Blue Gum Forest.
+From the two lookouts, the track gradually zigzags down into the valley, leading to the Blue Gum Forest.

-Located at the intersection of the Grose River and Govetts Creek, the Blue Gum Forest is an impressive collection of majestic eucalyptus trees.
+Located at the junction of the Grose River and Govetts Creek, the Blue Gum Forest is an impressive collection of majestic eucalyptus trees.

 Blue Gum Forest